51勛圖厙

 Scientists have long since established that the effects of stress on our bodies are largely negative.
 But understanding stress as a trigger for using calories and burning fat also could lead us to better mechanisms for healthier behaviors.
 The National Institutes of Health (NIH) recently funded a

-Tags: Department of Biological Sciences , College of Arts and Sciences , Brain Health Research Institute , National Institutes of Health
+Tags: Department of Biological Sciences , College of Sciences and Humanities , Brain Health Research Institute , National Institutes of Health

 Brain Health Research Institute